Welcome to the Maquoketa Parks Department. It is our goal to provide quality parks and facilities which enhance the City

 The 11.2 acre park has a 2 acre pond, a 40-50 foot bluff that goes through the middle of the property in a North-South direction and has Prairie Creek running through the Eastern boundary.

 In 1989, a deeper dredging of the pond was completed making it twelve feet deep.
 The campground has 22 electrical sites.
 3 of the electrical sites are pull thru sites.
 Each electrical site in the main campground has two 50 amp breakers, one 30 amp breaker and one 20 amp breaker.
 The four sites by the pond have one 30 amp and one 20 amp breaker.

 There is no water or sewer to the camp sites, but we do offer a sanitary dump station, non-potable and potable water.

-Horseshoe Pond Campground is open for camping from April 15th to October 30th yearly.
+Horseshoe Pond Campground is open for camping from April 15th to October 30th yearly, weather permitting.
 Sites are on a first come, first serve basis and registration is a self registration process.
-The rates for an electrical site are $17/day or $105/week.
-Primitive sites are $7/day and two tents are allowed per site.
+The rates for all sites are $17/day or $105/week.
+We no longer offer primitive sites for tent camping.
 A new rule added for 2018 states that after a camper has been at the campground for 14 consecutive days they must leave the campground for 24 hours before returning.
-Hit this link to read the Horseshoe Pond Park Campground rules.

 Park Shelter Rentals/Reservations